ash-project/ash/documentation/topics/glossary.md

 A piece of data belonging to a resource.
 The most basic building block; an attribute has a type and a value.
 For resources backed by a data layer, they typically represent a column in a database table, or a key in an object store, for example.

 See the [Attributes guide](/documentation/topics/attributes.md) for more.

+## Authorizer

+An authorizer is an extension that can be added to a resource that will be given the opportunity to modify and/or prevent requests to a resource.
+In practice, you will almost always be using `Ash.Policy.Authorizer`, but you can still write your own if you need to.

+See the [Actors & Authorization](documentation/topics/security/actors-and-authorization.md) and [Policies](documentation/topics/security/policies.md) guides for more.

 ## Calculation